-Distribution of Conduct and Discipline Code
+Distribution of conduct and discipline code

 The conduct and discipline code shall be provided to each student upon enrollment in elementary, middle, and high school.
 The district shall take reasonable measures to ensure each student is familiar with the code.
 Copies shall be posted or kept on file in each school of the district.
-In addition, any significant change in the code shall be distributed to each student and posted in each school.
+In addition, any significant change in the code shall be provided to students and posted in each school.